-Volunteers at the Hospice of the Rock River Valley form a dedicated group of loyal and sensitive individuals who help ensure the mission of Hospice care.
+Volunteers at Hospice of the Rock River Valley form a dedicated group of loyal and sensitive individuals who help ensure the mission of Hospice care.
 Committed to excellence in care, Hospice volunteers have a profound respect for the specialized needs and comfort of terminally ill patients and their families.

-- Direct care volunteers are welcomed as part of the Hospice team, providing companionship to the patient and respite for the caregiver.
+Direct Care Volunteers are welcomed as part of the Hospice team, providing companionship to the patient and respite for the caregiver.
 Volunteers make friendly visits, read to patients, write letters and run errands.
 Often the most important task is listening and understanding.

 Special Project Volunteers assist hospice staff with bulk mailings and other projects as needed.

 Special Event Volunteers lend time and talent to fundraisers and special programs.
 These events include the Festival of Trees, golf outing, and more.